-Sushma Swaraj's Eid celebration: No invitation to Pakistan envoy
+Sushma Swaraj's Eid celebration: Was Pakistan envoy snubbed?

-Pakistan High Commissioner to India Sohail Mahmood was reportedly not invited to the Eid celebration hosted on Tuesday by External Affairs Minister Sushma Swaraj.
+Pakistan High Commissioner to India Sohail Mahmood was not invited to the Eid celebration hosted on Tuesday by External Affairs Minister Sushma Swaraj, reported news agency ANI while quoting sources.
 The celebration was held at Pravasi Bhartiya Kendra in the national capital.

+Later, however, ANI quoted official sources as saying that head of every mission based in Delhi was invited in EAM Sushma Swaraj's Eid Milan program, including Pakistan.

+Head of every mission based in Delhi was invited in EAM Sushma Swaraj's Eid Milan program, including Pakistan: Official Sources— ANI (@ANI) June 27, 2018

 It is not yet clear as to what made India snub the Pakistan envoy.
 But things must be looked at from the recent happenings in Kashmir.
 There has been an increase in terror activities in the valley in the last few months.
 'Rising Kashmir 'journalist Shujat Bukhari was also shot dead in Srinagar a day before Eid.
 Some reports had suggested that Pakistani intelligence agency ISI could have been behind Bukhari's killing.